S$ 176 Find Cheap Flights from Melbourne to Singapore

 See more direct flights

-Top 5 airlines serving from Melbourne to Singapore
+Reviews of the top 5 airlines flying from Melbourne to Singapore

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Singapore.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.